Scale-Dependent Gravitational Couplings in Parameterised Post-Newtonian Cosmology: Mathematical formalism

 One can verify that these parameters satisfy the constraint equation (\ref{int}).
 In the limits $\omega\rightarrow \infty$ and $\Lambda \rightarrow \,$constant, we can see that these equations reduce to $\alpha_c = -2 \gamma_c = \Lambda$ and $\alpha = \gamma=1$, thereby recovering GR with a cosmological constant, as expected\footnote{The background equations can be used to verify that $\omega \phi'^2/\phi^2 \rightarrow 0$ in this limit.}.

 In what follows we will take $\omega$ and $\Lambda$ to be constants (unless otherwise specified), and integrate the background and perturbation equations of these theories directly in order to verify the theoretical predictions of the large and small-scale limits that are given by the PPNC formalism.
 We will further use our numerical solutions to investigate how the effective Newton's constants $\mu$ and $\xi$ vary between these two limits within this class of theories.
 The results will then be used to determine how well a simple interpolating function would have performed in the PPNC equations, when they themselves are directly integrated.
-We will use the resulting density contrasts, and some simple observables, to determine the accuracy that the PPNC equations would have achieved in comparison to the direct integration of the example theories outlined above.
+We will use the resulting density contrasts, and some simple observables, to determine the accuracy that the PPNC equations would have achieved in comparison to the direct integration of the example theories outlined above. { Due to theories that introduce new scales not being contained in the set currently covered by the PPNC approach (see comments in Section \ref{sec_eftcomparison}), we expect this transition behaviour to be broadly representative of the general case. }\\